-Sendai Highland3rd September 2005
+3rd September 2005

 Martin described this park in quite memorable terms, which i feel compelled to reproduce.
-Its as if someone took all the worst coasters in Japan and dragged them up into a hill in the middle of nowhere for a bet.
+It's as if someone took all the worst coasters in Japan and dragged them up into a hill in the middle of nowhere for a bet.
 He had, however, based his assessment on just two of them, as inclement weather had prevented him from riding the powered coaster and the wild mouse.
 The reader should not underestimate how important it was to both George and I that we ride the coasters Martin missed, no matter how awful they might be, purely because he had failed to do so.
 As one may gather, there are very few adults involved in coaster clubs.

 Old wheels from this ride were probably recycled on Mad Mouse (#599), which was probably the roughest such ride I have ever experienced.
-Amazingly, this was the ride that *hadn't been included in the worst coasters in Japan assessment.
+Amazingly, this was the ride that hadn't been included in the worst coasters in Japan assessment.
 Once was without question enough.
 We also did a single ride on the powered Dragon, our fourth Zamperla Dragon in a week.
-This particular model seems to be extremely popular in Japan for some reason.
-Goodness only knows why.